-After speaking to several different healthcare professionals, she eventually started counselling and hormone replacement therapy (HRT), which relieves the symptoms of the menopause by replacing hormone levels that have dropped.
+After speaking to several different healthcare professionals, Anthea eventually started counselling and hormone replacement therapy (HRT), which eases the symptoms of the menopause by replacing hormone levels that have dropped.
 After six months, her mental health had improved and she was sleeping again, seeing friends and back at work.

 Anthea is far from alone in her experience.
-Research has shown that the menopause and perimenopause - the time leading up to the complete cessation of periods - can have a significant impact on women's mental health.
-According to a recent survey of 2,000 women, 86% said they had experienced mental health issues as a result.
-One in 10 even said they'd had suicidal thoughts.
+Research has shown that the menopause and perimenopause - the time leading up to the complete stopping of periods - can have a significant affect on women's mental health.
+One study found that up to one quarter of women going through the menopause had experienced anxiety1.

-"We know that the hormone levels of oestrogen, progesterone and testosterone - all produced by the ovaries - start to decline up to seven years before and this is called the perimenopause.
-Every woman's experience of the changes in the hormones and drop in them has varying effects on her brain and body.
+"We know that the hormone levels of oestrogen, progesterone and testosterone - all produced by the ovaries - start to decline up to seven years before menopause starts and this is called the perimenopause," she says.
+"The changes in hormone levels and the drop in them have varying effects on the brain and body.
 There are so many recorded symptoms and anxiety, along with low mood and brain fog, is a very common one."

-How hormone changes impact mental health during menopause
+How hormone changes affect mental health during menopause

 Serotonin, a neurotransmitter that carries signals between nerve cells, is linked to mood regulation, the body's stress response and memory.
-Endorphins are chemicals known to increase feelings of well-being and pleasure, while reducing pain and discomfort.
+Endorphins are chemicals which increase feelings of wellbeing and pleasure, while easing pain and discomfort.

 On the other hand, cortisol and adrenaline are hormones linked to our stress response.
-Normally, progesterone and oestrogen can buffer the impact these stress hormones have on the body, but once their levels drop during perimenopause, this effect weakens.
-The result can be sustained high levels of stress hormones, which can play havoc with our mental health.
+Normally, progesterone and oestrogen can ease the effect these stress hormones have on the body, but once their levels drop during perimenopause, this weakens.
+The result can be sustained high levels of stress hormones, which can harm our mental health.